Complete Inference of Causal Relations between Dynamical Systems

-Causality is one, if not the most fundamental pillar of science.
-Still, detection of causal relations between deterministic dynamical system, solely based on observations (without interventions) is a challenge.
-Though several methods have been proposed, non of them provides exact and complete solution.
+Causality stands as one, if not the most fundamental pillar of science.
+Yet, the identification of causal relations within deterministic dynamical systems, relying solely on observations without interventions, remains a formidable challenge.
+Despite numerous proposed methods, none has yielded an exact and comprehensive solution.

-{\bf Predictive causality} One branch of standard causality analysis tools grew out of the predictive causality principle phrased first by Norbert Wiener \cite{Wiener56}.
-Consider two time series and a model, which predicts a time series based on its recent past.
-If the inclusion of the recent past of the other time series enhances the prediction of the first one's, we say that the included time series causes the first one in the Wiener sense.
-This principle was first implemented by Granger \cite{Granger1969}, extended later to nonlinear models and non-parametric methods such as transfer entropy \cite{Schreiber2008}.
+{\bf Predictive causality} constitutes one branch of standard causality analysis tools, originating from its foundational principle articulated by Norbert Wiener \cite{Wiener56}.
+In this framework, one examines two time series in conjunction with a model that forecasts a given time series based on its recent history.
+If the incorporation of the recent past of another time series improves the prediction of the first, one asserts that, in the Wiener sense, the included time series is a cause of the first.
+This principle, initially implemented by Granger \cite{Granger1969}, has undergone subsequent extensions to encompass nonlinear models and non-parametric methods, such as transfer entropy \cite{Schreiber2008, MartinPalus2008, Vicente2011transfer}.

-The Granger method, based on the predictive causality principle and designed to analyze stochastic time series, became very popular in many fields of science.
-At the same time there are several indications that in case of deterministic dynamical systems it can produce false results \cite{Lusch2016}.
+The Granger method, rooted in the predictive causality principle and tailored for analyzing stochastic time series, has gained widespread popularity across various scientific domains.
+Simultaneously, there are several indications that, in the context of deterministic dynamical systems, it may yield inaccurate results~\cite{Lusch2016}.